Story at-a-glance

 If the notion that sun exposure actually prevents cancer is still new to you, I highly recommend you watch my one-hour vitamin D lecture to clear up any confusion.
 It's important to understand that the risk of skin cancer from the sun comes only from excessive exposure.

 Ideally your protein level should be around one gram of protein per pound of lean body mass.
 Be very careful not to exceed this level and be assiduous about calculating and following this important recommendation.
-If you exceed this level of protein you will activate your mTOR pathway, which has been strongly correlated with promoting tumor growth.
+If you exceed this level of protein you will activate your mTOR pathway, which has been strongly correlated with promoting tumor growth.4.
+Exercise

 If you are like most people, when you think of reducing your risk of cancer, exercise doesn't immediately come to mind.
 However, there is some fairly compelling evidence that exercise can slash your risk of cancer.
 One of the primary ways exercise lowers your risk for cancer is by reducing elevated insulin and blood sugar levels, which creates a microenvironment that discourages the growth and spread of cancer cells.